Crocodile-ark/Genpro/README.md

-# GXR Blockchain - Enhanced Immutable Deflationary System
+# GXR Blockchain - Enhanced Immutable Deflationary System [Prototipe]

+**###⚠️ Prototype Only:**
+*This is a developer prototype created under a personal GitHub account.
+GXR's complete and audited codebase will be open-sourced on the official GitHub prior to mainnet.*

 ## Overview